What You Need to Know About ISO 45001

 Clauses 5.1, 5.2 and 5.3: Leadership

-Senior management commitment to OH&S management is still more emphasized in the new ISO 45001 standard compared to the OHSAS 18001 standard.
-A list of senior-management duties can be found in clause 5.1.
-It is summarized as follows:
+Senior leadership commitment to OH&S management is still more emphasised in the new ISO 45001 standard compared to the OHSAS 18001 standard.
+A list of senior leadership duties can be found in clause 5.1.

 • Accept responsibility and accountability for providing safe and healthy workplaces and prevention of work-related injury and illness.

-• Establish an OH&S policy (see Clause 5.2) and related OH&S objectives in line with the organization’s strategy and the standard’s requirements.
+• Establish an OH&S policy (see Clause 5.2) and related OH&S objectives in line with the organisation’s strategy and the standard’s requirements.

-• Integrate the OH&S management system into the organization’s business processes.
+• Integrate the OH&S management system into the organisation’s business processes.

 • Make sure competent resources are available to develop and maintain the OH&S management system.
 Assign responsibility to help ensure the OH&S management system aligns with the standard, and to ensure its performance is reported to the top management (see Clause 5.3).